PhilipVinc/PincoSimulator/README.md

 This framework comes with a set of Matlab Utilities designed to read the standard binary data format, and perform some analysis if one desires.

+### TWMC

+A set of Truncated Wigner Monte Carlo (TWMC) kernels are included with the code.
+It is possible to simulate 1D, 2D or 1D Lieb Driven-Dissipative Bose-Hubbard lattices with or without PBC and with or without disorder.
+In the case of uniform hopping constant, a Fast Fourier Transform is used to compute the dispersion contribution in k-space, with a cost O(Nlog(N)) instead of O(N^2).

 ##  Installation